Estercade/Calculator/README.md

 ## Description

 The goal of this project is to create a functioning calculator capable of performing the basic mathematical operations using a combination of HTML5, CSS3, and JS ES6.
 All functionality will be implemented using Vanilla JS.
+This program is optimized for use with Google Chrome.

 ### Features

 - Addition, subtraction, multiplication, and division on pairs of numbers are supported.
 - Backspace and clear are supported.
 - Keyboard input is supported for numbers, operators, backspace, and clear (escape).

+## Built using

 ### Technologies